These seven rewards of sobriety are felt as soon as a month after the decision to quit alcohol or illicit drugs.

-Your life as a person with addiction can be described as haphazard.
+Your life as a person with an addiction can be described as haphazard.
 At one point in time, this indiscriminate way of living and doing thing could be described as fun.

 But after experiencing the stability (usually while in detox and rehab), something in you changed.